elialm7/kurufrec/README.md

 # kuru_indexer
-   This a small tool I made for creating a japanese frecuency list. <br>
+   A tool for creating frecuency list for the japanese language.
-   The code is still pretty immature, but it will evolve...
+   Status: In development...
 ```

 ##Input Example